hazeez/study/docs/statistics/Inferential_stats_basics.md

 We know that if a population is normally distributed, then 68% of the data will fall under 1 standard deviation.
 This also means that we are 68% confident that the population mean is within the 1 standard deviation range.
 Similarly, a 95% confidence level means that the population mean will be within the 2 standard deviation range.

-So Confidence levels are expressed as a percentage (for example, a 95% confidence level).
+So confidence levels are expressed as a percentage (for example, a 95% confidence level).
 It means that should you repeat an experiment or survey over and over again, 95 percent of the time your results will match the results you get from a population.

 #### Formula